 Men who undergo radiation therapy for prostate cancer might find themselves back on their feet sooner.
 At this point, they may slowly reintroduce their bodies to a more vigorous exercise routine.

-Men with prostate cancer do need to be careful not to push their bodies too far.
+Patients with prostate cancer should avoid strenuous activities and consult their healthcare provider to determine suitable exercise intensity based on their health status.
 Some men may experience cancer-related fatigue and should consult their doctor prior to partaking in vigorous activity.

 When participating in a regular workout routine, it might be a good idea to put a pause to these classes when surgery is required.